BLCM/bl3mods/Apocalyptech/qol/always_visible_challenge_icons/README.md

 * The Target of Opportunity in Devil's Razor
 * Target of Opportunity in Cathedral of the Twin Gods
 * All DLC1 challenges are omitted
+* All DLC4 challenges are omitted (though you won't miss 'em anyway)
 * Gaige's Gift challenges from DLC2 are omitted 'cause they act weirdly
 * Some Eldritch Statue challenges from DLC2 don't seem to work.
 * DLC3's "Good Prospects" are omitted since they do some weird Treasure Map